sesam-community/sesam-py/readme.usage.md

-  verify    Compare output against expected output test      Upload, run and verify output stop      Stop any running schedulers (for example if the client was permaturely terminated or disconnected) init      Add conditional sources to input pipes with a "test" and "prod" alternative
+  verify    Compare output against expected output test      Upload, run and verify output stop      Stop any running schedulers (for example if the client was permaturely terminated or disconnected) init      Add conditional sources to input pipes with a "test" and "prod" alternative.
+Also initializes the connector if used.

 positional arguments:
   command               a valid command from the list above